 If a broker pushes you into an unsuitable investment, whether it is because the trade is too risky or because it is too complex, you have a right to seek fair compensation for any resulting losses.

 Failure to Disclose a Personal Conflict of Interest

 Imagine that your stockbroker called you up with a hot stock tip.
 Allegedly, it is a great investment opportunity.
 You trust your broker, so you agree to put a considerable amount of money into the stock.
 How would you feel if you suddenly found out that your broker had a major ownership stake in the company that you are investing in, but they decided not to tell you about it?

 Obviously, you would be upset; and you would have every right to be.
 What your broker did in this hypothetical scenario is illegal.
 Stockbrokers owe a fiduciary duty to their customers.
-As part of this duty, brokers are legally required to disclose any personal conflicts of interests that they might have so that their investors can make an informed decision.
-Failure to disclose a relevant conflict of interest is fraud.
+As part of this duty, brokers are legally required to disclose any personal conflicts of interest that they might have so that their investors can make an informed decision.
+Failure to disclose a relevant conflict of interest is stockbroker fraud.

 Front Running of Transactions

 When you put in an order for a trade, your stockbroker has a professional duty to get you the available price for that transaction.
 The last thing your broker should be doing is taking a better price for themselves, leaving you to pay the increased costs.